 Our fearless leader recently made the decision to get all of his tireless, dedicated, and amazing employees new smartphones (Thanks Dave!).
-For the majority of us the decision of which phone to get was an easy one – the iPhone 4.
+For the majority of us the decision of which phone to get was an easy one – an iPhone.
 For others, it wasn’t so easy.
 For me, it was a struggle.

 I’ve never owned an Apple product.
 In fact, I’ve avoided it like the plague.
 I didn’t want to be forced to use iTunes.
 I didn’t want to use a proprietary cable to charge or manage my phone.
 I didn’t want to overpay for generic technology wrapped in a nice package and I didn’t want a product that doesn’t have any option for expandability (No memory card slot).

 What I really wanted to do was get an Android phone.
 Android can do anything an iPhone can do and more.
 You have a wide variety of models and manufacturers when choosing an Android phone.
 If you choose wisely you’ll end up paying less money for better hardware and a phone that you can customize to your heart’s content.
 Android is becoming very popular and Google is constantly updating the Android platform and its app store is increasing its content every day.